 Make the process easier on yourself by reviewing the following reference check tips, sample questions and potential red flags.

 Need help putting together a job offer for your top candidate?
 The Robert Half Salary Guide can help!

 Here are three pieces of advice on handling the frequently difficult process of checking references for job candidates you’re considering hiring:

 - Let the candidate know you check references.
 Be clear with candidates at the outset of the job interview process that your company will be checking their references.
 Checking references is perfectly legal as long as the information being verified is job-related and does not violate discrimination laws.
 Informing applicants that you're going to check references can help ensure that the answers they give you during the interview are truthful.

 - Don't delegate it.
 If the prospective employee will report directly to you, you should perform the job reference check yourself.
 You know the position best, and you will likely have corollary questions that may not occur to others.
 In addition, calling someone at your same level may establish greater camaraderie that will prompt more honest and detailed answers.
 Checking references is also a great way to gain insight from a former supervisor on how to best manage the individual.

 - Start with the candidate’s responses.
 Asking candidates in the job interview what their former employers are likely to say about them can provide you with a good starting point for your reference checks.
 You can begin by saying something such as, "Joe tells me that you think he was a top performer known for being a consummate team player," and have the employer take it from there.

-Your questions will vary depending on the requirements of the open position and what you discussed in the interview, but here are a few general questions to consider:
+Your questions will vary depending on the requirements of the open position and what you discussed in the interview, but here are a few general reference check questions to consider:

 - What were the candidate’s primary responsibilities?